Jones Act Lawyer

 That’s why it’s important to speak to an experienced maritime attorney.
 We can review the facts of your case and inform you of your rights under the Jones Act.

 Maritime attorneys are skilled litigators who understand federal and state maritime laws and international agreements, and have sound judgment when it comes to helping you win your case and getting you the maximum compensation you deserve for your injuries.
+Contact us online to speak with a Jones Act Lawyer.

 Maritime law is a highly skilled and specialized area of law and there aren’t many attorneys who practice in the field as effectively as the attorneys at Montagna Maritime Law.
 Contact us today for your free case evaluation to discuss your legal options with an experienced maritime attorney.